Interview with author Carol Ann Bradley

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Buy Mirrored Wounds on Amazon
+Buy Beyond the Ordinary on Amazon

-Interview with author Ashton Khoury
+Interview with author Trina Kennedy

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.